 The Point-of-Care Testing (POCT) Coordinator Award is given annually to recognize outstanding achievements in the POCT field by persons who are primarily responsible for a given institution’s POCT program.
 The award is not limited to persons or programs within the United States.
-Selection is made by the Awards Committee of the AACC Critical and Point-of-Care Testing (CPOCT) Division and is based on the extent of the nominee’s responsibilities and accomplishments, particularly the impact this person has made in improving the quality of the POCT program at their facility.
+Selection is made by the Awards Committee of the the Association for Diagnostics & Laboratory Medicine (formerly AACC) Critical and Point-of-Care Testing (CPOCT) Division and is based on the extent of the nominee’s responsibilities and accomplishments, particularly the impact this person has made in improving the quality of the POCT program at their facility.

 Who Is Eligible?

 Nominees should have served as a POCT Coordinator or equivalent for at least 12 months (though the word “Coordinator” in a nominee’s job title is not required).